ms/buildtogether.tech/important/index.md

 People can be held accountable at subsequent meetings.
 :   There's no point making lists of questions and action items if you don't
     follow up on them later.
-If you are using an issue-tracking system (<span x="tooling"/>), create an issue for each new question or task right after the meeting and update those that are being carried forward.
+If you are using an <span i="issue-tracking system">issue-tracking system</span> (<span x="tooling"/>), create an issue for each new question or task right after the meeting and update those that are being carried forward.
 This helps a lot when the time comes to draw up the agenda for the next meeting.

 Please don't email minutes to everyone: our inboxes are full enough, and the more places new team members need to search in order to find things, the more